The Loom of Minerva: An Introduction to Computer Projects for the Literary Scholar

 Non-linear or circular thinking

-Our activities do not always take a straight line; they may be circular or follow many branches.
-Figure 1.6 is a more detailed flow chart of the same problem as Figure 1.5.
-As with functional decomposition charts, we may draw a series of flow charts showing additional levels of detail.
-Our detailed flow chart shows decisions (represented by diamond shapes) to be made at key points.
-The same boxes appear as in Figure 1.5, but questions are asked.
-If the answer to the question "Is [the topic] worthwhile from a literary standpoint?" is "No," the arrow goes back up to the top in a loop allowing us to choose another topic.
-To the question "Could parts of [the topic] be quantified?" there are two possible answers, pointed at by two arrows sticking out like arms: "Pursue a non-computer solution" and "Divide topic into computable, non-computable parts" (followed by "Carry out a combination solution").
+Our activities do not always take a straight line; they may be circular or follow many branches, as seen in Figure 1.3, which shows decisions (represented by diamond shapes) to be made at key points.
+If the answer to the question "Is [the topic] worthwhile from a literary standpoint?" is "No," the arrow loops back to the top, allowing us to choose another topic.
+To the question "Could parts of [the topic] be quantified?" there are two possible answers: "Pursue a non-computer solution" and "Divide topic into computable, non-computable parts" (followed by "Pursue a combination solution," which is the usual answer).

 Detail of choose a topic